SkymanOne/folidity/examples/counter/README.md

 ## Usage
 - `folidity new <project_name>` - initialise a new counter project in the destination directory.
-- `folidty check <file_name>` - check the source code for parser, semantic and type errors.
+- `folidty check <file_name>.fol` - check the source code for parser, semantic and type errors.
+- `folidity compile <file_name>.fol` - compile the source code into Teal binary.
+Produces approval program: `approval.teal`, and clear program: `clear.teal`

+You can run `--help` on `folidity` command and its subcommand to learn more about the CLI.